UnlyEd/next-right-now/docs/index.md

 <div class="code-example" markdown="1">
 - _<sup>1</sup>: Note that your own code should support **universal rendering**, to re-use code as much as possible between frontend and backend (beware libraries you rely on, as they may not be universal)_
-- _<sup>2</sup>: I have reasonable doubts regarding how optimised the current implementation is (SEO, First Contentful Paint), and I'd love a community feedback on this!_
+- _<sup>2</sup>: We have reasonable doubts regarding how optimised the current implementation is (SEO, First Contentful Paint), and we'd love a community feedback on this!_
 </div>

 ---